cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 This article focused on the Deno third party modules list and the API used to create that list.

-The API was used to revise the way modules are sorted on [Deno Third-Party Modules page](https://deno.land/x).
+The API was used to revise the way modules are sorted on the [Deno Third Party Modules page](https://deno.land/x).
 Still, this new ranking is just an initial implementation of the [original algorithm  proposed by Kitson Kelly](https://github.com/denoland/dotland/issues/2133) who no longer works for Deno.
 If you are interested in improvements to the ranking system, you should post comments to that proposal.

+Finally, take a look at [my demo app that used the third party API]s(https://3rd-party-api.deno.dev/) to show different module ranking views.
+There are numerous other ways to display and analyze data coming from the API and I urge you to use your imagination and technical skill to improve my humble prototype.

 ---

 ## Acknowledgements

 The author would like to thank former Deno team member Kitson Kelly for answering some questions on the API last fall, and current Deno team member Leo Kettmeir for recently filling in my third-party module API knowledge gaps.

 ## References
 - Kitson Kelly's June, 2022 talk introducing the new third-party API version he was working on: https://youtu.be/G_2AgdgEbkI?t=1554
 - Kitson Kelly's Github repo demonstrating the API shown in his June, 2022 talk: https://github.innominds.com/kitsonk/deno-on-the-edge